Uno (card game): Official rules

-A player who plays their penultimate card must call "Uno" as a warning to the other players.
+A player who plays their penultimate card must indicate it to the other players by calling out "Uno".

 The first player to get rid of their last card ("going out") wins the hand and scores points for the cards held by each other player.
 Number cards count their face value, all action cards count 20, and Wild and Wild Draw Four cards count 50.
 If a Draw Two or Wild Draw Four card is played to go out, the next player in the sequence must draw the appropriate number of cards before the score is tallied.

 The first player to score 500 points wins the game.